Pakistani rejoice on social media after Salman Rushdie gets stabbed

 One self-proclaimed advocate Habib Muhammad Khan wrote, “No one should have right to abuse sentiments of Muslim and get away with it.
 Good to see him getting attacked.”

 “This is the young man who killed the great enemy of Islam, Salman Rushdie.
-Brother may God protect you,” rejoiced another Islamist.
+Brother may God protect you,” rejoiced another Islamist Ubaid Jadoon.

 Attack on Salman Rushdie